To be eligible for the Obstetrics and Gynecology oral exam, candidates must meet the criteria below:

 - Completed application and fees.

-- Letter or certificate confirming that your AOA, ACGME or Military residency training has been recognized as complete.
+- Documentation confirming that your AOA, ACGME or Military residency training has been recognized as complete.

 An exam fee of $3,275 must accompany your completed application.
 No application will be considered complete until all fees have been paid.
 Late applications must include an additional $250 late fee, or $3,525 total.